 • drinks containing caffeine;

-• pasta, buns, fast food;
+• pasta, baked goods, fast food;

-• too salty and spicy food;
+• overly salty and spicy foods;

 • alcohol.